 Goodwood Festival of Speed, 2009

-Aviation is a relatively recent interest and I particularly enjoy the challenge of capturing old warbirds in flight.
-The Goodwood Racing Revival has been a particular inspiration, with regular flying displays by World War II Spitfires, Hurricanes and Mustangs.
+Aviation is a particular passion of mine and I relish the challenge of capturing old warbirds in flight.
+The Goodwood Racing Revival and Imperial War Museum, Duxford have been particular inspiring, with regular flying displays by World War II Spitfires, Hurricanes and Mustangs.

 One of my particular passions in architectural photography is finding unusual angles and places in buildings where the light brings something magical to play.
 I am equally enthused by old cathedral architecture and the lines of contemporary designs.